siiween/music_page/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Reomendations
+## Recomendations

-The audio tag is designed by each different browser so if you want to have the best possible experience use firefox, but chrome is also very nice :)
+- The audio tag is designed by each different browser so if you want to have the best possible experience use firefox, but chrome is also very nice :)
+- There are like 70 songs and they have a size o 500mb more or less.

 ## Possible next features